 Make your daughter proud with the best speech ever.

-It is your job to welcome everyone to the reception and acknowledge all those who have financially contributed to the wedding (probably best not to mention actual sums!).
+1) Welcome the guests: It is your job to welcome everyone to the reception and acknowledge all those who have financially contributed to the wedding (probably best not to mention actual sums!).
 It is also a good idea to give a special welcome to the guests who travelled a long distance to be there and thank them for participating in the celebration.
-(This is the most serious bit, we promise!)

 And here is our Final Tip: Don’t act the Alpha Male and threaten to hunt down the groom if he misbehaves!
 This never sounds as funny to the groom…

 Sneaky tool: Calculate how long your speech will take to read – http://readtime.eu!

 The best advice you could give to your daughter and her future husband?
 Tell them to download Bridebook, our free wedding planning app which has all the tools they need to plan their wedding.
 Including a budget calculator, guest list organiser, wedding checklist with all their tasks and the best wedding venue search tool in the UK!